The Fractional-Logarithmic Laplacian: Potentials, Regularity, and Critical Compact Embeddings: Introduction and Main Results

-Having established the functional framework for the homogeneous logarithmic Riesz potential and the inhomogeneous logarithmic Bessel potential, we now construct a structural bridge between them.
-In classical potential theory, the difference between massless and massive symbols can often be absorbed into a regularizing convolution kernel; see, e.g., \cite[Section~3.2, Lemma~2]{stein1970singular}.
-Such kernels are typically obtained from explicit expansions of fractional symbols.
-In our logarithmic setting, however, the additional $\ln$--factor destroys this algebraic simplicity, and a direct expansion is no longer available.
-To recover an analogous decomposition, we first establish a general criterion ensuring that a multiplier $f(\xi)$ is the Fourier transform of an absolutely integrable kernel $g\in L^1(\mathbb R^n)$.
+Having introduced both the homogeneous and inhomogeneous logarithmic potentials, we next construct an explicit structural bridge between them.
+In the classical theory, the difference between massive and massless symbols can often be absorbed into a regularizing convolution kernel; see, for example, \cite[Section~3.2, Lemma~2]{stein1970singular}.
+In the present logarithmic setting, however, the additional $\ln$-factor destroys the relevant algebraic simplifications, so a different mechanism is needed.
+Our first step is a general criterion ensuring that a bounded multiplier with controlled derivatives and a mild logarithmic singularity at the origin is the Fourier transform of an $L^1$-kernel.

-The next proposition provides this characterization by imposing suitable derivative bounds at high frequencies and a controlled logarithmic singularity near the origin.
-Its proof is based on a Littlewood--Paley dyadic decomposition: we localize $f$ to dyadic annuli $|\xi|\sim 2^j$ and obtain localized $L^1$ bounds for the inverse Fourier transform via integration by parts.
-The high-frequency decay parameter $\delta_1$ ensures summability over $j>0$, while the low-frequency gain $\delta_2$ compensates the logarithmic singularity and yields summability over $j\le 0$.

 \begin{proposition} Let $n\ge 1$ and let $f\in L^\infty(\mathbb R^n)\cap C^N(\mathbb R^n\setminus\{0\})$, where $N>n$ is an integer.
 Assume that there exist constants $C>0$, $\delta_1>0$, $\delta_2>0$ such that for all multi-indices $|\alpha|\le N$,